spiceworm/reecon/README.md

 - Run content script once and then only continue running it on the active tab.
 If there are 5 tabs for large tabs open that will be a lot of browser processing happening.
 - Redo storage initialization so variables are only set to defaults if the storage key is currently unset (or lookup the proper way to do this so extension updates work without accidentally modifying existing storage values)
 - Only return objects from redis cache from api requests and enqueue eveything else.
 Queued entries will either result in a refreshing of the redis entry or processing
+- If an already processed entity is submitted and needs to be re-processed because it is stale, but that job in the low priority queue

 # Enhancements:
 - Add option to hide comments for unprocessable redditors